 The coal goes through initial crushing at the base of the two hoppers.
 From there the product is transported by a conveyor to the crushing station.
 Once the coal is crushed it is screened, cleaned and sorted to suit the market requirements.

-The CHPP is capable of handling 2,000t of raw coal an hour, which is fed through the crusher.
-It can also handle 1,200t of coal an hour for preparation.
+The CHPP is capable of handling 2,000 tonnes per hour (tph) of raw coal, which is fed through the crusher.
+It can also handle 1,200tph of coal for preparation.

-After the coal is crushed it is transported to three locations – the local stockpile, the export stockpile and the export coal rail load-out facility.
+After the coal is crushed it is transported to three locations, notably the local stockpile, the export stockpile and the export coal rail load-out facility.

 Coal from the local stockpile is further transported to the Liddell and Bayswater power stations by a 10km overland conveyor.